Also known as personality development, it is a word people use as per their convenience.

-They believe that personal development is all about positive thinking.
+They assert that personal development is all about positive thinking.

-Yes, the path to personal growth passes through positive thinking, but it’s just a milestone and not the destination itself.
+You see, the path to Self Improvement passes through the beautiful landscape of positive thinking, but it’s not the destination itself.

-Personal development is something different.
-And only a few people willing to risk without any guarantee of success can walk down this path.
+Personal development is more than positive thinking.
+And only a few people willing to risk everything without any guarantee of success can walk down this path.

-But How Is It Different from Positive Thinking?
+How Is Personal Development Different from Positive Thinking?

-The mind thinks negative most of the times, (or positive at times when you push it hard).
+It thinks (most of the time) negatively (or positively when you push it really hard).

-Your mind has become your master.
-And personal development is about reclaiming your ownership.
+And personal development is all about reclaiming your ownership.

 So, How Do I Regain Control Over My Mind?

-3. You begin succeeding in thinking positive and gain a little control over your mind.
+- You begin succeeding in thinking positively and gain a little control over your mind.

-When you get stuck and need to choose between option A and B, you ask for guidance.
+And then, when you get stuck between options A and B, you ask for guidance.

 “Should I take this job or that one?”

-“What is better at this time – should I search for a job, or start my business?”
+“What is better at this time—searching for a job or starting my own business?”

 “Should I choose a career in the medical field or sports?”

 4. You start watching your thoughts instead of getting identified with them, and they start disappearing.
-This stage is called ‘living in the present moment’.
-And then a day comes when all your thoughts go.
+This stage is called ‘living in the present moment.’
+And then a day comes when most of your thoughts fade away.

-Now you don’t think negative or even positive.
+Now you don’t think negatively or even positively.

 Now you know what is right for you.
-The need to consider and analyse cease to exist.
+The need to consider and analyze ceases to exist.
 You become your own master.

 That’s personal development.

-Want to Develop a Better Personality?
-Here Are Some Tips
+Want to Develop Your Personality?
+Here Are 13 Tips

-The very first step to developing a better personality is to accept who you are.
+The first step to growing as a better person is to accept who you are.

-Who you are – your unique personality traits – the way you feel about yourself.
+You see, personality development relates to you as a person: who you are, your unique personality traits, and the way you feel about yourself.

-It’s about your strengths, your talents, your likes, and dislikes.
+It’s about your strengths, talents, likes, and dislikes.
 It’s about you.

-There’s no such thing as a perfect personality, so don’t waste your time in chasing that mirage.
+There’s no such thing as a perfect personality, so don’t waste your time chasing that mirage.

-You need to become better at who you already are.
-And that can only be done if you accept yourself the way you are – at- this – very – moment.
+Yes, you can become better at who you already are.
+And that can only be done if you accept yourself the way you are, at this very moment.

 There are two aspects of your personality:

-The Core of your character remains unchanged throughout your life because that’s your real nature, that’s who you are.
+The Core of your being remains unchanged throughout your life.
+Because that’s your real nature, that’s who you are.